 Why would I want to do LLC sponsorship?

 LLC sponsorship gives you the ability to own and operate your own real estate company without having a broker license.
 If you’re an agent, this means you don’t have to give up any of your commission whatsoever.
 You can establish your own brand and promote your LLC instead of having the broker’s name on everything.
 Yes, your listings are in your LLC’s name!
 You can also recruit other agents to work for you and set up whatever commission splits/fees you want with them.
 See our sponsorship comparison for more reasons.

 What is this going to cost me?

-The startup costs will vary but expect to spend around $1300 to form a new LLC, E&O insurance, and TREC application fee.
-Our monthly sponsorship fee starts at $250 for up to 5 agents and includes complimentary transaction management software.
+The startup costs will vary but expect to spend around $1400 to form a new LLC, E&O insurance, and TREC application fee.
+If you already have an LLC you want to use, the costs will be lower.
+Our monthly sponsorship fee starts at $175 for one agent and $250 for up to 5 agents with discounted pricing for more than 5 agents.
 We’ll send you a breakdown of all the costs when you send us an inquiry.